 Effectively, getting the card, which you only need to do once, doesn't cost you anything and then you'll add value (and even passes) much like you do today, although you'll also be able to add value and passes at over 2,000 retail shops, too.

 Q: Will I need to tie a credit card to a Ventra Card like with Chicago Card Plus requires now?

 A: Not at all.
 You can use cash to buy and put value on a Ventra Card at any Ventra vending machine or from what'll be thousands of retailers around town.
 Even more, you can put transit value for pay-as-you-go use and unlimited ride passes on the very same card.
 Once you have the card, you'll be able to do everything you do with cash today—and a lot more.

 Q: What if I don't have a Ventra Card when I get to the train station.
-Will I be forced to buy a $3, disposable Ventra Ticket if I just need one ride?
+Will I have to buy a $3, disposable Ventra Ticket if I just need one ride?

 A: Also, no. If you have a contactless card from your bank, you can create a "Ventra transit account" on the card you already have and start using that.

 Further, if you don't have a contactless card and want a Ventra Card, you won't need to go out of your way to get one.
 The new, reusable, contactless Ventra Card will be available from the vending machines starting to go into stations right now.